Resources for Hunger Relief Organizations

 Data & Demand

-During this unprecedented time many people do not have the access they need to safe, affordable, healthy food.
+During this time many people do not have the access they need to safe, affordable, healthy food.
 View the COVID-19 Response Dashboard to see how Minnesotans experience food insecurity on a day-to-day basis.

 School Nutrition Programs